 - 1. Turn the Main Disconnect switch to the OFF position. - 2.
 Remove the lower door retaining screw located on the right side.
 Open the lower door. - 3.
-The Event Board is located next to the electrical subpanel.
-Connect to the events as follows:
+The Event Board is located on the lower door.
+Connect to the event outputs as follows: